weusethat/we-use-that/_posts/2012-08-08-beeminder.md

 We mostly just use Gmail.
 [Streak](http://www.streak.com/ ) helps out a bit -- we especially like their email snippets.
 We have a lot of semi-automated life-cycle and even event-driven emails where we still use a human to review and hit send.
-We do have custom email snoozing, based on [an idea from Lifehacker](http://lifehacker.com/5825634/how-to-add-a-snooze-button-to-gmail ), implemented using [Google Apps Script](https://developers.google.com/apps-script/ ).
+We also have custom email snoozing, based on [an idea from Lifehacker](http://lifehacker.com/5825634/how-to-add-a-snooze-button-to-gmail ), implemented using [Google Apps Script](https://developers.google.com/apps-script/ ).
 If you don't want to go down that rabbit hole, we also recommend [Followup.cc](http://followup.cc ).
 Some of our support takes place on [our user feedback forum](http://uservoice.beeminder.com ), which is thanks to [UserVoice](http://uservoice.com ).